Trans Day of Revenge: Production and release

 The track "Give Violence a Chance" was first released as part of the compilation album NNT∞ Not Normal Presents...
 Hardcore by the label Not Normal Tapes; the compilation was issued on December 22, 2015.
 When reviewing "Give Violence a Chance" for Pitchfork, Nina Mashurova awarded the track the label of "Best New Track".
 Trans Day of Revenge was released worldwide via the group's Bandcamp page on June 13, 2016, a day after the Orlando nightclub shooting.
 The release date for the EP was set and revealed on June 11, a day before the shooting.

 Physical copies of the album were distributed in Boston, Massachusetts by Nervous Nelly Records, Olympia, Washington by Total Negativity Records, Canada by PANSY TWIST distro, and other territories by Sabtoge Records.
 The album was dedicated in memory of Adan Parker (July 11, 1990 – November 10, 2015), a punk musician who, according to his obituary in Alaska Dispatch News, "believed deeply in social justice, was extremely principled and lived true to his strong personal values."

 Critical reception

 Trans Day of Revenge garnered acclaim from both music journalists and listeners upon its release; many critics found it "essential" and "necessary" due to its message of taking violent measures instead of praying for peace.

-Brad Nelson, writing a review for Pitchfork, wrote that the album could significantly impact the culture of hardcore music and society in the future.
-He praised how the lyrics presented the record's message, writing that the group was "embedding politically complex ideas in emotionally unambiguous music without it flattening into a wave of rhetoric."
+Ivy Nelson, writing a review for Pitchfork, wrote that the album could significantly impact the culture of hardcore music and society in the future.
+She praised how the lyrics presented the record's message, writing that the group was "embedding politically complex ideas in emotionally unambiguous music without it flattening into a wave of rhetoric."
 Seattle Weekly critic Kelton Sears wrote the album's message of fighting to save lives was unique, given that "Much of today's punk, especially on a local level, has devolved into apathetic three-chord songs about pizza, beer, and the glories of being a screw-up."

 Jessica Hopper of MTV News wrote, "For all the (old) folks forever lamenting that contemporary punk doesn’t have any meaning, or doesn’t have anything to be angry about, “Trans Day of Revenge” is a dialogue-squashing rebuttal — though not sure G.L.O.S.S. has dialogue on the agenda".